OS-Copilot/OS-Copilot/README.md

    ```
    python run.py --query [query]
    ```

+## 💻 User Interface (UI)

+**Enhance Your Experience with Our Intuitive Frontend!** This interface is crafted for effortless control of your agents.
+For more details, visit [FRIDAY Frontend](https://github.com/OS-Copilot/FRIDAY-front).

 ## ✨ Deploy your own API tools with FastAPI
 All FastAPIs are under： [friday/api](friday/api)
 1. **Prepare your FastAPI file:** Create a new api folder under [friday/api](friday/api) and put your FastAPi python files under that folder.